Modelence modules support a configSchema that lets you define typed, named

 });

-import { getConfig } from 'modelence/client';
+import { createClientModule } from 'modelence/client';

 function Header() {

-const appName = getConfig('app.appName');
+const appName = app.getConfig('appName'); // string | undefined

-const maintenance = getConfig('app.maintenanceMode');
+const maintenance = app.getConfig('maintenanceMode'); // boolean | undefined

 if (maintenance) {